-Mrs Natalie Collett is our dedicated family Support Worker at Gateway who liaises with and supports ALL of our families.
+Mrs Toni Summers is our dedicated family Support Worker at Gateway who liaises with and supports ALL of our families.
 The main role of our Family Support Worker is to be available and support families including medical concerns, changes to family circumstances and with military deployment and postings.

 As a school with over 70% Service children we are proud of our links with RAF Brize Norton and the support we provide for our service families.

-Mrs Collett can be found most mornings on our main playground and is available to talk to or ask any questions that you may have about your child or circumstances.
+Mrs Summers can be found most mornings on our main playground and is available to talk to or ask any questions that you may have about your child or circumstances.

-If you would prefer to contact Mrs Collett in a more private setting and time then please contact her on the email below or telephone the school office to make an appointment.
+If you would prefer to contact Mrs Summers in a more private setting and time then please contact her on the email below or telephone the school office to make an appointment.

 Telephone the school office on 01993 842189